Admin and Privileged Access

 Admin Access

-Admin Access applies to any account with full control over the system or the IAM model of the application.
+Admin Access applies to any account with full control over the platform or the IAM model of the application.

 Here's how it works: